 Know before you go.
 Our top Berlin travel tips

 Travelling to Berlin can be such an enriching experience for the whole family.
-There are so many things to do in Berlin and having the best place to stay in Berlin with teenagers and wander is extremely important.
-Here we’ve got some information to get you planning your family vacation to Berlin to make it completely hassle-free.
+There are so many things to do in Berlin, and having the best place to stay and wander in Berlin with teenagers is extremely important.

 Where to stay in Berlin with teens